 What makes a youth arts program effective?
 There are hundreds of arts programs in the U.S. Some engage young people in ways that lead to a lifetime commitment to the arts.
 Others fall rather flat, failing to inspire much more than fleeting curiosity.

 Is there a way to tell the former from the latter?
-Is there a formula that allows parents, practitioners and policymakers to distinguish a promising program from a dud?
+How can parents, practitioners and policymakers distinguish a promising program from a dud?

-Researchers Denise Montgomery, Peter Rogovin and Neromanie Persaud combed through literature, interviewed experts, studied exemplary arts organizations, talked to hundreds of young people and their parents and uncovered 10 principles the best arts programs appear to share.
+Researchers Denise Montgomery, Peter Rogovin and Neromanie Persaud combed through literature, interviewed experts, studied exemplary arts organizations, talked to hundreds of young people and their parents and out of that have suggested 10 principles the best arts programs appear to share.
 According to their report,

 Something to Say: Success Principles for Afterschool Arts Programs from Urban Youth and Other Experts, the best youth arts programs have:

 - Executive directors that have a deep, public commitment to the arts

 - Dedicated, inspiring and welcoming spaces in which young people can practice their arts